Rida Fatima is an experienced and passionate writer as well as a student of Biological Sciences who studies botany.

-Jade plant (Crassula ovata) is a large, hairless, flowering plant with lots of shrubs that's commonly found in southern Africa.
+The jade plant (Crassula ovata) is a large, hairless, flowering plant with lots of shrubs commonly found in southern Africa.

 - Abundant in its native range